-3 Governance
+3.3 Governance

 Governance refers to a set of rules or principles defining rights, responsibilities and expectations between different stakeholders in the governance of corporations.
 It generally covers the structure and conduct of a company's Board of Directors and management, particularly their conduct towards other stakeholders (such as investors and employees), as well as compliance with applicable laws and regulations.
 It also relates to the responsibility of the Board and management to design and maintain adequate procedures to ensure that the company does not engage in illegal or unethical conduct, and to ensure that such behaviour is identified and remedied.
 A well-defined corporate governance system can be used to balance or align interests between stakeholders and can work as a tool to support a company's long-term strategy.
+Good corporate governance can have a positive effect on a company's financial status and reputation, as well as increasing employee and public confidence in the company's Board and management.